 Pacific Undergraduate Research & Creativity Conference

-(note, this does not apply to Engineering Senior Design Projects or Senior Art/Design Show)
+(note, this does not apply to submissions for Art & Design Show, Composer's Club, Engineering Senior Design Project Day or Student Film Festival)

 Suggestions for Preparing your Abstract or Artist Statement

 Pick a title that is descriptive and interesting.
 For example, the use of humor in your title or an interesting association or combination of words may serve to attract attention to your presentation (e.g, There's Something Fishy Here: Oceanography Inspires Design).

 Shorter titles generally are better than longer ones.